infosimples/two_captcha/README.md

   client.decode(url: 'http://bit.ly/1xXZcKo', id_constructor: 23)
   ```

+  It will return in text a string with a array of the positions clicked by solver.

   > Internally, the gem will always convert the image to raw64 (binary base64 encoded).

 3. **Retrieve a previously solved captcha**